gregsexton/VimCalc/README.markdown

 Not only can VimCalc calculate but it uses Vim for input and editing.
-Quickly and easily perform edits on previous calculations using the power of Vim and then re-evaluate them by simply hitting <CR>.
+Quickly and easily perform edits on previous calculations using the power of Vim and then re-evaluate them by simply hitting return.
 Once you've got the answers yank them into several registers and paste with ease into other buffers!

 Here are some example expressions run in a VimCalc session: